FernandoL9/Rockeat_Explore_RockeatMovies_Backend/README.md

 # Rockeat Movies

-This is backend da aplication Rockeat Movies in stage 08 of Rockeatseat explore.
+This is the backend developed for the Rocket Móveis application on Rockeatseat explore stage 08.

 ## Required